Creating and managing workflows

 Flows and callbacks work together, but you need to think about how they interact.

-When a deal becomes Ready for callback, the contact is typically exited from nurturing flows.
+When a deal becomes Ready for callback, the contact is typically exited from nurturing workflows.
 The automated nurturing has done its job — now it’s time for human engagement.

 This prevents awkward situations where your rep reaches out personally while automated emails are still going out.

-Consider how your flow length relates to typical callback periods:
+Consider how your workflow length relates to typical callback periods:

 • If callbacks are typically 6 months out, a 3-month flow leaves a gap